akanik/nicar22-mapping-masters/qgis-steps.md

 - Projection: depending on the service that you’re uploading your files into, you’ll want to make sure you export your layers with the appropriate project.
 Mapbox likes to receive files that are projected in EPSG:3857
 - Scope/size: only export features that you will want to display on your online map.
 For example, we wouldn’t want to export all of the hexbins that we created.
 We would want to filter out hexbins with fewer than 1 residential permit so that we’re exporting fewer features.
 Importing larger files into online mapping programs will both cost more and make your online maps load more slowly.

-### Steps:
+### Filter out hexbins with zero permits and save for Mapbox

-Filter out hexbins with zero permits.
 Open the your point-in-polygon hexbin layer’s attribute table and click the "Select features using an expression" button.

 We are going to be filtering out bins with fewer than 1 permit so our expression will read as follows:  "permit_cnt" > 0.